kubernetes-sigs/sig-multicluster-site/site-src/contributing/index.md

 ## Meetings

-Meetings discussing the evolution of the different APIs on SIG-Multicluster happen bi-weekly on Tuesdays at 9:30AM Pacific Time / 18:30 CET.
+Meetings discussing the evolution of the different APIs on SIG-Multicluster happen weekly on Tuesdays at 9:30AM Pacific Time / 18:30 CET.
 Join kubernetes-sig-multicluster@googlegroups.com to get a calendar invite.

 <iframe